krjadhav/pytorch-mini/README.md

 There are 4 main categories of Tensor operations:
 1. **Binary Operations** (takes 2 tensors of the same size and returns a tensor of the same size)
     - Eg. `+`, `-`, `*`, `/`, `**`
     Unlike scalars, tensors are N-dimensional arrays which introduces edge cases in the implementation.
 For eg. when adding two tensors of different shapes, we need to broadcast the smaller tensor to match the shape of the larger tensor.
 For now, numpy's broadcasting feature is used.
-Also I've learned that it helps to explicilty initialize precisions to avoid errors like `numpy._core._exceptions._UFuncOutputCastingError: Cannot cast ufunc 'add' output from dtype('float64') to dtype('int64') with casting rule 'same_kind'`
+Also I've learned that it helps to explicilty initialize precisions to avoid errors like `numpy._core._exceptions._UFuncOutputCastingError: Cannot cast ufunc 'add' output from dtype('float64') to dtype('int64') with casting rule 'same_kind'`.
+I ran into several `AttributeError: 'int' object has no attribute errors` especially with power and division operations during the [backward pass](#backward-pass).
 2. **Unary Operations** (takes a tensor and returns a tensor of the same size)
     - Eg. `exp()`, `log()`, `relu()`, `tanh()`, `flatten()`
 3. **Reduction Operations** (takes a tensor and returns a scalar/ 3d tensor to 2d tensor)
-    - Eg. `sum()`
+    - Eg. `sum()`, `argmax()`
     These operations are especially helpful when calculating gradients.
 Otherwise you run into the error `RuntimeError: grad can be implicitly created only for scalar outputs`
 4. Movement Operations (not implemented yet, but plan to add.)
     I'm yet to go through the codebase to understand how to implement this but they essentially transform tensor data without needing to copy the data.